Collaborative Divorce in Arizona

 A collaborate divorce is a more civilized alternative that is an efficient way of splitting, if done properly.
-When thereare children involved, emotional damage done by fighting parents could be avoided.
+Specifically, when a divorce involves children, a collaborate divorce can help avoid emotional damage done by fighting parents.
 If each party has a commitment to resolving their issues, the collaborative process may begin.

 The Collaborative Divorce Process in Arizona

-Depending on the circumstances of the divorce, not only will a collaborative Arizona Divorce lawyer be involved, but it may be appropriate for other professionals to be a part of the process.
-Child, financial, or business specialists, or even divorce coaches can be involved.
+Depending on the circumstances of the divorce, not only will it involve a collaborative Arizona Divorce lawyer, but it may be appropriate for other professionals to be a part of the process.
+For example, it could involve child, financial, or business specialists, or even divorce coaches.
 The couple seeing the collaborative divorce has the option of starting a divorce with professionals they feel comfortable with.
 The benefit here is that throughout the collaboration you have the support of professionals whom you have chosen.

 Traditional Divorce vs. Collaborative Divorce

 In a collaborative divorce, spouses along with an attorney and chosen collaborative professionals negotiate an acceptable settlement without using a court to decide on an issue for them.
 Also, collaborative divorce allows for the couple to engage in information sharing and open communication.
-By design, collaborative divorce will create a solution that is shared by both spouses.
+By design, collaborative divorce will create a solution which each spouse will share.
 The solution / resolution to the divorce is agreed upon by both parties and has taken into account the priorities of both spouses.

 Often, a collaborative divorce can be less expensive than a traditional divorce, both spouses do not have to go to court to find a resolution to the legal proceeding.
 The spouses have control over the process, not the court.
 An agreement is made through a problem-solving approach (as opposed to a bitter fight with ugly words or actions).

 Is a Collaborative Divorce Right For You?